JackrabbitMobile/WatchToDrone/README.md

 ![alt tag](http://i.imgur.com/BGBtIdh.png)

 Now, tap your drone's name the list.
 Upon successful connection to the device, you'll now have on-screen controls - and, assuming your watch app is running, you can start to issue movement commands to the drone via the watch gestures outlined here: (still need link to watch gestures with images)

+When done, press "Stop Session" to stop accelerometer capture on your Apple Watch and end the HKWorkoutSession (unless you want it to drain your battery all day :)).